-3.2 Chief Investigators
+3.3 Chief Investigators

-Applicants must nominate a Chief Investigator A (CIA) who will take the lead role in submitting the application, conducting the research, and reporting as required under the grant agreement.
+Applicants must nominate a Chief Investigator A (CIA) who will take the lead role in completing the application, conducting the research, and reporting as required under the grant agreement.

-A person must not be named as a Chief Investigator (CI) on more than one application submitted to a Stream of this grant opportunity (i.e. a person may be named as a Chief Investigator on a maximum of one application per Stream).
-If a Chief Investigator is named on more than one application submitted to a Stream, both applications will be considered ineligible.
+A person must not be named as a Chief Investigator (CI) on more than one application submitted to a Stream of this grant opportunity (i.e. a person may be named as a CI on a maximum of one application per Stream).
+If a CI is named on more than one application submitted to a Stream of this grant opportunity, both applications will be considered ineligible.

-To facilitate collaborative research teams with the required capacity and capability to undertake the proposed research, up to 15 CIs may be included as members of the research team.
+To facilitate collaborative research teams with the required capacity and capability to undertake the proposed research, up to 15 Cls may be included as members of the research team.